 “We ask for your prayers, love and support.
 Our deepest sympathy to The Miller family, SU Cheer, & friends.
 We love you Arlana #ForeverJag,” athletic director Roman Banks and the school's athletic department said in the statement.

-University police referred comment to Southern University officials, who did not immediately reply to NBC News' request for comment.
+University police referred questions to school officials, who did not immediately reply to NBC News' request for comment.

 Miller’s death comes amid a rash of student-athlete suicides that have cast a spotlight on pressures students face academically, mentally and physically.